Convex-Dev/design/cad/001_arch/README.md

 Peers MAY keep the State in durable storage, and retain only partial elements of the State in working memory.
 This behaviour may be required if the Peer is memory-constrained and the State is large.

 Peers SHOULD retain past instances of the State.
-This may be necessary for analytical, query or search purposes.
+This may be valuable for analytical, query or search purposes.